 As a consumer, you have the right to confirm that any debt you’re being contacted about is real, and that you’re not being unduly harassed.
 These rights are outlined in the Fair Debt Collection Practices Act.
 There are even multiple agencies — like the Federal Trade Commission, the Consumer Finance Protection Bureau, and the major credit bureaus — that are tasked with making sure your rights are respected.

 In 2020, the Federal Trade Commission (FTC) received more than 80,000 complaints from consumers about debt collectors, and 49% of those complaints were from consumers reporting attempts to collect debts they didn’t owe.
 It’s possible that your “debt” isn’t real.
 The only way to make sure is to make the debt collector validate the debt.

-In order for the validation letter to be considered legitimate, it must include several specific things, including:
+For the validation letter to be considered legitimate, it must include several specific things, including:

 - How much you owe to the original creditor

 - A chance to dispute the amount of the debt within 30 days

 - Confirmation that if you dispute a debt within the 30-day time frame, that debt will then be verified by mail within another 30 days